gilless429/crescent/readme.md

 After the analysis a new folder will appears in `RNAseq/` called results, though the output can be redirected to another folder than the working folder in which case a new RNAseq/results/ folder will be created there.

 Under results will be all result files of the CRESCENT pipeline.
 See [outputs](#Outputs) for details.

 ### Config file

-The config file under snakemake_crescent/config/ is where all parameters of the analysis are to be set.
+The config file under `snakemake_crescent/config/` is where all parameters of the analysis are to be set.
+Note that improper setup of the config file is the main source of errors when running CRESCENT.

 The main paramaters to consider before launch are :
-- the working directory (pointing to the folder containing `RNAseq/` and `refgen/` described above),
+- the working directory (pointing to the folder containing `RNAseq/` and `refgen/` described above).
+To use the test data, set as the working directory: `yourpath/crescent/Test_data/` where ‘yourpath’ is the absolute path to the crescent directory,
 - the output directory where an `RNAseq/results/` folder will be created to contain results.
-The output directory can be the same as the working directory, or another folder,
+The output directory can be the same as the working directory, or another folder.
+For a first attempt using the test data, set the same directory as the output directory: `yourpath/crescent/Test_data/` where ‘yourpath’ is the absolute path to the crescent directory,
 - the parameters defining which steps are to be executed (do_rawqc, do_trimming, do_DEA, do_DAS, do_DTU),
 - the parameters specific to the dataset being used such as input_mapped, paired_end, stranded, and everything under genome_and_annotation.